Polydile/dile-components/packages/dile-app-drawer/README.md

 ## Properties

-This componen only has one property to set the state of the component between opened and closed.
+This componen has two properties:

+- **opened**: Set the state of the component between opened and closed.
+Boolean property.
-- **opened**: Boolean property.
+- **direction**: Defines de animation and direction to open the menú.
+String property one of "top" or "left".
+Default is "top".

 ## Methods